How to Substitute Chocolates

 These are pure chocolates to which sugar, vanilla, and emulsifiers have been added.
 The terms themselves are not surefire indicators of relative sweetness.
 They can be freely interchanged in most recipes, but expect variations in flavor.

-Caution Unsweetened chocolate is starchier than sweetened chocolate, so while this substitution will work well with fudgy brownies, it could wreak havoc on a delicate custard or an airy cake.
+Caution: Unsweetened chocolate is starchier than sweetened chocolate, so while the above substitution will work well with fudgy brownies, it could wreak havoc on a delicate custard or an airy cake.

 These morsels of sweetened chocolate have added stabilizers to help them hold their shape when baked into cookies.
 As a result, we don't recommend using them in chocolate sauces or puddings, but they do produce acceptable results when substituted for bittersweet or semisweet chocolate in a simple brownie recipe.